projectfluent/fluent/guide/external.md

     "emailCount": 5
 }
 ```

-Another common use case for a placeable is to put an external argument,
-provided by the developer, into the string.

 There are all kinds of external data that might be useful in providing a good
 localization: user names, number of unread messages, battery level, current